claudmariut/sudokuSolver/README.md

 # sudokuSolver
 Sudoku Solver using Backtracking Algorithm.
 Implementing Turtle module to represent how th sudoku board and how the algorithm works.

-To this date, this project needs to files to run.
+To this date, this project needs two files to run.
 One file called SudokuSolver.py, that will take care of how the algorithm works to find a solution.
 The other file, called SudokuBuilder.py, uses Turtle module from python to build an internal representation of the sudoku table, and to see "live" how the backtracking algorithm builds the solution.